michlabs/fbbot/README.md

 # fbbot
-FBbot - Facebook Messenger SDK for Go
+FBbot - Facebook Messenger bot framework for Humans, for Go

 # Document
 - Read example code in the example directory